They Will Kill You Logo

 murder story

-On September 28, Judith attempted to poison Lisa using Drano and Liquid-Plumr, injecting her with the substances in various parts of her body.
-When that did not succeed in killing Lisa, Judith shot her in the back.
-After the murder, they disposed of Lisa’s body over a cliff in Little River Canyon in Fort Payne, Alabama.
-Judith later contacted the police multiple times to reveal the location of Lisa's body, which was found draped over a fallen tree.
+Judith then attempted to murder Lisa by injecting her with caustic drain cleaners—first Drano and later Liquid-Plumr—into various parts of her body.
+When these failed to kill her, Judith shot Lisa in the back, execution-style.
+The body was discarded in the Little River Canyon in Fort Payne, Alabama.
+Shockingly, Judith later phoned multiple police departments herself to report the location of the body, and it was found draped over a tree.